 Large-scale conservation assessments

-I am interested in many aspects of species spatial ecology, especially those with strong relevance for
+We are interested in many aspects of species spatial ecology, especially those with strong relevance for